-We have 5,630,000 shares of common stock outstanding as of December 18, 2020.
-We also have a significant number of shares of common stock underlying outstanding preferred stock and warrants of ours and the convertible notes of our subsidiary, GBS Pty Ltd. As of the date of this prospectus: (i) 2,810,190 shares of common stock are issuable upon the completion of this offering by mandatory conversion of such outstanding preferred stock convertible at a one-to-one ratio; (ii) 710,548 shares of common stock are issuable upon the completion of this offering by mandatory conversion of the convertible notes issued by our majority-owned subsidiary (based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020); and (iii) 2,736,675 shares of common stock are issuable during the one year period commencing on the second anniversary of the completion of this offering by exercise of outstanding warrants that were issued in connection with the issuance of the preferred stock.
-In addition, upon the closing of this offering, we will issue to the underwriters warrants to purchase 63,529 shares of our common stock.
+We have 8,630,000 shares of common stock outstanding as of September 28, 2020.
+We also have a significant number of shares of common stock underlying outstanding preferred stock and warrants of ours and the convertible notes of our subsidiary, GBS Pty Ltd. As of the date of this prospectus: (i)

+2,810,190 shares of common stock are issuable upon the completion of this offering by mandatory conversion of such outstanding preferred stock convertible at a one-to-one ratio; (ii) 355,274 shares of common stock are issuable upon the completion of this offering by mandatory conversion of the convertible notes issued by our majority-owned subsidiary (assuming a public offering price in this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of June 30, 2020); and (iii) 2,736,675 shares of common stock are issuable during the one year period commencing on the second anniversary of the completion of this offering by exercise of outstanding warrants that were issued in connection with the issuance of the preferred stock.
+In addition, upon the closing of this offering, we will issue to the underwriters warrants to purchase 55,555 shares of our common stock.

-Our directors, officers and certain existing stockholders will enter into lock-up agreements pursuant to which, subject to certain exceptions, such persons will not sell 5,555,300 shares of our common stock that they own for after the date of this prospectus, as further described in "Underwriting."
+Our directors, officers and certain existing stockholders will enter into lock-up agreements pursuant to which, subject to certain exceptions, such persons will not sell 8,555,300 shares of our common stock that they own for after the date of this prospectus, as further described in "Underwriting."
 Notwithstanding the foregoing, the lock-up provisions in these agreements may be waived, at any time and without notice by the representative.

 Subject to the lock-up agreements, our existing stockholders (including the holders of our preferred stock and warrants and the holders of the convertible notes) may be eligible to sell all or some of their shares of common stock by means of ordinary brokerage transactions in the open market, subject to the limitations of Rule 144, promulgated under the Securities Act of 1933, as amended, or the "Securities Act."
 In general, under Rule 144 as currently in effect, once we have been subject to public company reporting requirements for at least 90 days, a person who is not deemed to have been one of our affiliates for purposes of the Securities Act at any time during the 90 days preceding a sale and who has beneficially owned the shares proposed to be sold for at least six months, including the holding period of any prior owner other than our affiliates, is entitled to sell those shares without complying with the manner of sale, volume limitation or notice provisions of Rule 144, subject to compliance with the public information requirements of Rule 144.
-If such a person has beneficially owned the shares proposed to be sold for at least one year, including the holding period of any prior owner other than our affiliates and other persons selling shares on behalf of our affiliates also are entitled to sell those shares without complying with any of the requirements of Rule 144.
-Our affiliates and other persons, in addition to the provisions applicable to non-affiliates described above.
+If such a person has beneficially owned the shares proposed to be sold for at least one year, including the holding period of any prior owner other than our affiliates, is entitled to sell those shares without complying with any of the requirements of Rule 144.
+Our affiliates and other persons selling shares on behalf of our affiliates also are entitled to sell as long as they comply with Rule 144's manner of sale, volume limitation and notice provisions, in addition to the provisions applicable to non-affiliates described above.